OfficerChul/webDev101/Week_9/Week_9.md

 }
 ```
 3. Virtual DOM (Document Object Model)
     - React cerated a copy of DOM which keep tracks of only changes and updates the web site which made the process of laoding website simplifier and faster.

 ### How to use it?

-1. Make an empty page by removing every element in `div` tag with `className` `App`
+1. Make an empty page by removing every element in the outermost `div` tag.
 <p align='center'><img src='./images/React_start1.png' /></p>
 </br>
+Then, you will be able to see a blank page (exclude `Hello World!` context).
 <p align='center'><img src='./images/React_start2.jpg' /></p>

-2. You can write the same code (but not exactly the same) from html file to this react file.
+2. You can write the same code (but not exactly the same) as the code of html file to this react file.
 </br>
-But, there are some different elements due to JSX react extension.
+There are some different elements due to JSX react extension.
+</br> For example,
  - When you give a class name to a certain tag </br>

 `html`: